auth0/docs/articles/tokens/guides/manage-application-signing-key.md

 ---
-description: Learn how to manage your tenant's application signing key, which is used to sign tokens and SAML assertions.
+description: Learn how to manage your tenant's application signing key, which is used to sign ID Tokens, Access Tokens, SAML assertions and WS-Fed assertions that are sent to your application.
 topics:
   - tokens
   - access-tokens